 Survival rate among men with testicular cancer is high, falling between 95 and 98 percent.

-Testicular Cancer, also known as testicular cancer, is a condition occurring in men when uncontrolled cell growth, or cancer, takes place in the testes.
+Testicular cancer is a condition occurring in men when uncontrolled cell growth, or cancer, takes place in the testes.
 The testes, or testicles, are located within the scrotum, under the penis.

 Essential to reproduction, the testicles produce sperm and sex hormones in males.